MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-device-specific-registry-settings.md

         <p>REG_BINARY</p>
       </td>
       <td>
-        <p>Indicates whether the operating system queried the device for <a href="microsoft-defined-usb-descriptors.md" data-raw-source="[Microsoft-Defined USB Descriptors](microsoft-defined-usb-descriptors.md)">Microsoft-Defined USB Descriptors</a>.
+        <p>Indicates whether the operating system queried the device for <a href="microsoft-defined-usb-descriptors.md" data-raw-source="[Microsoft-defined USB descriptors](microsoft-defined-usb-descriptors.md)">Microsoft-defined USB descriptors</a>.
 If the previously-attempted OS descriptor query was successful, the value contains the vendor code from the OS string descriptor.</p>
       </td>
       <td>
         <ul>